sunyeetu/psiral-HTM/README.md

 Check the [LICNESE](LICENSE) file for more info.

-## Dev Notes
+## To be continued ...

 We couldn't really finish this game in time.
-Four weeks were (as expected) really not enough to complete Psiral.
+Four weeks were (as expected) not enough to complete Psiral.
 We do, howerver, plan to continue working on this title after Game-Off 2013.
-We have on our *TODO* list more graphics and animations, improved AI with learning capabilities, coop. and network play and much more.
-So, stick around if you're interested in the Psiral saga. ;)
+We have on our *TODO* list more graphics and animations to add, improved AI with learning capabilities, coop. and network play and much more.
+So, stick around if you're interested in the Psiral saga.

+See you soon! ;)

 ---